herebythere/parsley/README.md

 - comments are not supported
 - misplaced template injections are ignored

+## Implementations

+Parsley is available for:
+- JS / TS / ECMAScript
+- Rust

 ## License

 Parsley is released under the BSD 3-Clause License.